chef/knife-windows/README.md

 The PKCS12(i.e *.pfx) will be added to WinRM Server's Certificate Store.
 The *.der is base64 representaion of *.pfx which may be useful in cloud provider api.
 The *.pem contains public key and can be used at client side.
-This command also displays thumbprint of generated certificate.
+This command also displays the thumbprint of the generated certificate.

-    knife windows cert generate --cert-passphrase "strong_passphrase" --domain "cloudapp.net" --output-file "C:\Users\Administrator\server_cert.pfx"
+    knife windows cert generate --cert-passphrase "strong_passphrase" --domain "cloudapp.net" --output-file "~\server_cert.pfx"
-    # This command will generate certificates at "C:\Users\Administrator\" location with names server_cert.der, server_cert.pfx and server_cert.pem.
+    # This command will generate certificates at user's home directory with names server_cert.der, server_cert.pfx and server_cert.pem.

 ### knife windows cert install

-This command should be run on Windows Platform.
-The command will add the specified certificate to its certificate store.
-The command should include valid PKCS12(i.e *.pfx) certificate file path.
+This command only functions on Windows.
+It adds the specified certificate to its certificate store.
+This command must include a valid PKCS12(i.e *.pfx) certificate file path.

-    knife windows cert install "C:\Users\Administrator\server_cert.pfx" --cert-passphrase "strong_passphrase"
+    knife windows cert install "~\server_cert.pfx" --cert-passphrase "strong_passphrase"

 ### knife windows listener create
-This command should be run on the Windows Platform.
-The command will create the winrm listener for SSL communication(i.e HTTPS).
+This command only functions on Windows.
+It creates the winrm listener for SSL communication(i.e HTTPS).
-The command can also install certificate which is specified using --cert-install option and use installed certificate thumbprint to create winrm listener.
+This command can also install certificate which is specified using --cert-install option and use the installed certificate thumbprint to create winrm listener.

-    knife windows listener create --cert-passphrase "strong_passphrase" --hostname "*.cloudapp.net" --cert-install "C:\Users\Administrator\server_cert.pfx"
+    knife windows listener create --cert-passphrase "strong_passphrase" --hostname "*.cloudapp.net" --cert-install "~\server_cert.pfx"

 The command also allows you to use existing certificates from local store to create winrm listener.
-Use --cert-thumbprint option to specify certificate thumbprint.
+Use --cert-thumbprint option to specify the certificate thumbprint.

     knife windows listener create --cert-passphrase "strong_passphrase" --hostname "*.cloudapp.net" --cert-thumbprint "bf0fef0bb41be40ceb66a3b38813ca489fe99746"